-An applicant may consider any condition the Agency imposes imposed by the Agency in a permit as the Agency refusing a refusal by the Agency to grant a permit.
-An applicant or others who have been a party or participant at an Agency hearing are shall be are entitled to appeal the Agency's decision to the Board underpursuant to under Section 40 of the Act, 35 Ill.
+An applicant may consider any condition imposed by the Agency in a permit as a refusal by the Agency to grant a permit.
+An applicant or others who have been a party or participant at an Agency hearing shall be entitled to appeal the Agency's decision to the Board pursuant to Section 40 of the Act, 35 Ill.
 Adm.
 Code 105 and 35 Ill.
 Adm.
 Code: Subtitle C, Chapter I.